TeskaLabs/asab/doc/asab/storage.rst

 Upsertor
 ~~~~~~~~

-Upsertors are used for manipulations with databases.
 Upsertor is an object that works like a pointer to the specified database and optionally to object id.
+It is used for inserting new objects, updating existing objects and deleting them.

 .. code:: python